Prof Frans Swanepoel, Dr Melody Mentz-Coetzee, Dr Marilet Sienaert, Ms Andrea du Toit

 Furthermore, there have been no attempts to date to develop an evidence-based understanding of the factors that enable, and the characteristics of, successful postdoctoral fellowships in Africa.
 PERKA thus also seeks to address this gap by investing in the study of successful models implemented in other parts of the world and engaging with stakeholders who are currently implementing and funding postdoctoral fellowships in Africa to develop and document a contextualised understanding of good practice for successful postdoctoral fellowships in Africa.

-The two-year project is funded by the Carnegie Corporation of New York.
-The project is implemented (and is co-funded) by the National Research Foundation (NRF) of South Africa in collaboration with the Centre for the Advancement of Scholarship at the University of Pretoria, South Africa.
+The project is funded by the Carnegie Corporation of New York.
+It is implemented (and is co-funded) by the National Research Foundation (NRF) of South Africa in collaboration with the Centre for the Advancement of Scholarship at the University of Pretoria, South Africa.